Nancy McKinstry

-Nancy McKinstry (born 4 January 1959) is an American businesswoman, now living in the Netherlands.
-She is CEO and chairman of the executive board of Wolters Kluwer since September 2003, and a member of the executive board since June 2001.
+Nancy McKinstry (born January 4, 1959) is an American businesswoman, now living in the Netherlands.
+She is CEO and chairwoman of the executive board of Wolters Kluwer since September 2003, and a member of the executive board since June 2001.

-Early life
+Early life and education

 McKinstry was born in Portland, Connecticut in the United States.

-Education

 She holds an MBA (Finance & Marketing) from Columbia Business School, a bachelor's degree in economics from University of Rhode Island (Phi Beta Kappa), and received an honorary doctorate from University of Rhode Island.

 Early career

 Early in her career, McKinstry held management positions with Booz & Company (formerly Booz Allen Hamilton, currently known as Strategy&), an international management consulting firm, where she focused on assignments in the media and technology industries.

 In 1999, McKinstry worked as CEO of SCP Communications, a medical information company, before rejoining Wolters Kluwer to head its North American operations.

 Wolters Kluwer

-Before becoming a CEO of Wolters Kluwer in 2003, McKinstry was chief executive of the company’s North American operations and had held a range of senior positions at subsidiaries, including chief executive of CCH Legal Information Services, now a part of Wolters Kluwer’s Legal & Regulatory division.
-Earlier, McKinstry held product management positions with CCH INCORPORATED, now part of Wolters Kluwer’sTax & Accounting division.
-She is both the Dutch company’s first American and first female chief executive.
-As of 2013, three-quarters of Wolters Kluwer's revenue came from online or electronic products, up from 71 percent in 2011, and 49 percent when the transition from print was launched at the end of 2008.
-As of the end of 2012, Wolters Kluwer has 28% female executives (in 2003, only 20% had top leadership posts), 43% female managers, and 54% female employees.
-Strong diversity at the middle management level is crucial since that is where the majority of candidates for executive roles come from, according to McKinstry "If you don't have enough diversity at that level, it will be very difficult to get diversity at the most senior levels".
+Before becoming a CEO of Wolters Kluwer in 2003, McKinstry was chief executive of the company's North American operations and had held a range of senior positions at subsidiaries, including chief executive of CCH Legal Information Services, now a part of Wolters Kluwer's Legal & Regulatory division.
+Earlier, McKinstry held product management positions with CCH INCORPORATED, now part of Wolters Kluwer'sTax & Accounting division.
+She is the Dutch company's first American and first female chief executive.

+McKinstry has noted her focus of diversity within the organisation quoting "If you don't have enough diversity at that level, it will be very difficult to get diversity at the most senior levels".
+As of the end of 2012, Wolters Kluwer had 28% female executives (in 2003, only 20% had top leadership posts), 43% female managers, and 54% female employees.